Strumenta/kolasu/README.md

 [![Build Status](https://travis-ci.org/Strumenta/kolasu.svg?branch=master)](https://travis-ci.org/Strumenta/kolasu)

-Kolasu is a library that can be used for writing Abstract Syntax Trees and AST processing.
-It is particularly suited for working with ANTLR.
+Kolasu supplies the infrastructure to build a custom, possibly mutable, Abstract Syntax Tree (AST) using ANTLR4 and Kotlin.

 ## Features

-* AST model hierarchy: AST classes can be defined to extend `Node` to get some nice features
+Extend your AST classes from `Node` to get these features:
-* References support: references to named things can be implemented
-* Navigation of AST: utility methods to traverse the AST
+* Navigation: utility methods to traverse, search, and modify the AST
-* Printing AST
-* Printing parse-tree
-* JSON and XML serialization of the AST
+* Printing: print the AST as XML, as JSON, as a parse tree

+Classes can have a *name*, and classes can *reference* a name.
+Utilities for resolving these references are supplied.

+Kolasu tries to be non-invasive and implements this functionality by introspecting the AST.
+All properties, and therefore the whole tree structure, will be detected automatically.

 ## Origin

-It stands for Kotlin Language Support.
+Kolasu stands for Kotlin Language Support.

 It was born as a small framework to support building languages using ANTLR and Kotlin.